siddiqur-54/Sustainable-Apparel-Classification/README.md

 ```bash
 python -m venv myvenv
 ```
-Here myvenv is the name of the  virtual environement.
+Here myvenv is the name of the virtual environment.
 You can choose any name according to your project.

 ### III.
 Activate the virtual environment:
 __For windows:__